samaita/blog/content/posts/audit-test-data-and-penalty.md

 After review:  52.8%
 ```

 The score increased by **3.7 percentage points** without changing the address-resolution engine.

-The API did not improve here.

-The data I used to measure it did.
+The API did not improve in this step; the benchmark became more reliable because I corrected the data used to measure it.

 ## Then confidence 1.0 started looking suspicious